Data-Science-for-Linguists-2025/Critical-Role-Analysis/progress_report.md

 Still need to update my license file for my data - I intend to share all that I can so that other people can use it if they choose to. will update my README file with a link to my guestbook and wait for more thorough structure guidance to update anything else

+Sorry for the late turning in!
+I spent the weekend so excited about data analysis I forgot to even check for deadlines